tschaban/OneMeter/README.md

 ## Hints for configuration:

-The script should be run in a defined frequency eg. every 24hrs
+- The script should be run in a defined frequency eg. every 24hrs

+In case of questons use gitHub issues or post it at https://forum.smartnydom.pl